-The School of Educational Studies offers programs or majors in the following areas: aviation and space education, school administration, higher education, college student development, research and evaluation, social foundations and educational technology.
-These programs conduct scholarly inquiry and educate professionals in areas foundational to educational thought and practice in a wide variety of occupational roles associated with business, educational and industrial settings.
+The School of Educational Studies offers degrees or options in the following areas: aviation and space education, school administration, higher education, college student development, research and evaluation, curriculum and social foundations.
+These programs conduct scholarly inquiry and educate professionals in areas foundational to thought and practice in a wide variety of occupational roles associated with business, educational and industrial settings.
 Consistent with the goals of OSU's Professional Education Council's Core Concepts and Goals Statement, faculty strive to demonstrate and perpetuate teaching that is based on theory and research-driven educational practices.

-These programs or majors provide specialized training at the undergraduate and graduate levels yet permit flexibility to enable students to meet individualized goals.
-Additional general information about undergraduate degrees may be found under the "University Academic Regulations" section of the Catalog.
+These programs provide specialized training at the undergraduate and graduate levels yet permit flexibility to enable students to meet individualized goals.
+General information about undergraduate degrees may be found under the "University Academic Regulations" section of the Catalog.
 Additional general information about graduate degrees may be found in the "Master's Degree," "Doctor of Education," or "Doctor of Philosophy" section of the "Graduate College" section of the Catalog.